Mohit-100niii/WeatherApp-React/README.md

 ## WeatherBooth-React Weather Application
-A simple weather application built with React to display weather information for a given city.
+A Weather application built with React to display weather information for a given city.

+### Features
+i.Search for a city to retrieve current weather data. ii.Display weather conditions, temperature, humidity, wind speed, and other relevant information. iii.Show icons corresponding to different weather conditions. iv.Responsive design for mobile and desktop devices.